roderickjackson-bradley/socket_io_app/work/w10/d3/01-02-components-in-react/01-02-components-in-react.md

 Both **presentational** and **container** components may be written as JS classes.

-However, any component that has its own state or needs to tap into the component's lifecycle hooks/methods (next week), must be defined as a class.
-This is because classes allow us to define methods, as well as inherit methods such as `setState`, etc.
+However, any component that has its own state or needs to tap into the component's lifecycle methods (next week), must be defined as a class.
+This is because classes allow us to define and inherit methods such as `setState`, etc.

 Let's examine the `<App>` component to see how a class is used to define a component.